 If you don’t need a lot of features, it might be best to go with a free theme, avoid all of these unwanted extras, and ensure ease of use and fast website speeds.

 Right now, I’m using a Genesis Framework through StudioPress, which allows me to download a variety of WordPress themes that work with Genesis.

 The Genesis Framework offers solid security, fast website speeds, SEO formatted readability, and mobile-responsive designs.
 This ensures your on-the-go users can access your content just as smoothly.

 By purchasing the Genesis Framework, you can then expand by getting applicable themes, letting you fully customize your website how you’d like it.
 You will also get access to updates as well as customer support, available through online chat and email-ticket options.
 You will get a guide that comes with your theme to help you run it properly.

 When choosing the right child theme, you will want to make sure you think not only about the styles given, but how that theme works with your overall aims and goals for your website.

 You will want to not only match it to your style to make it suit your content, but you will always want to have user experience in the back of your mind.

 By ensuring that your website gives visitors the best user experience in terms of layout and navigation, you will ensure people stay on – and revisit – your site.

 But choosing a theme is only half the battle.
 Two of the most important aspects of starting a WordPress blog are choosing the right theme and choosing the right WordPress hosting provider.
-Luckily for you, I have done a very comprehensive review of the top WordPress web hosting companies.

 Ultimately, try to balance the add-ons and plugins you want with the basics: fast speed and simplicity of use.